-Our partner provides fun and interesting activities for both kids and adults to discover Ireland’s marine life and the importance of the sea in our daily lives.
+Sea Synergy provides fun and interesting activities for both children and adults to discover Ireland’s marine life and the importance of the ocean in our daily lives.
 Nature connection is a key part of learning in all workshops.
-In support of local “clean coast” initiatives, each workshop includes a 5-minute beach clean to raise awareness of marine litter and help clear the beach of litter.

 Sample Activities and Workshops: